Stress is a common feeling during pregnancy. Physical discomforts and other changes in your daily life can cause stress during pregnancy.

 - You may have problems eating, like not eating enough or eating too much.
 This can make you underweight or cause you to gain too much weight during pregnancy.
 It also may increase your risk of having gestational diabetes and preterm labor.

 - Stress may lead to high blood pressure during pregnancy.
-This puts you at risk of a serious high blood pressure condition called preeclampsia, premature birth and having a low-birthweight infant.
+This puts you at risk of a serious high blood pressure condition called preeclampsia, preterm birth and having a low-birthweight infant.

 - Stress also may affect how you respond to certain situations.
 Some women deal with stress by smoking cigarettes, drinking alcohol or taking street drugs, which can lead to serious health problems in you and you baby.

-Many women worry that stress may lead to miscarriage, the death of a baby before 20 weeks of pregnancy.
-While extra stress isn't good for your overall health, there's no evidence that stress causes miscarriage.
+Many parents worry that stress may lead to miscarriage, which is the death of a baby before the 20th week of pregnancy.
+More research is needed to understand how stress may contribute to miscarriage.

 How can post-traumatic stress disorder affect pregnancy?